omerzz87/Flask-library-project-johnbryce/readme.md

 ## Setup
 1. Clone the repo and `cd` into it
+2. Create the virtual env
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Create the virtual env
 4. Start the server
+5. Open live index.html